Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 	#recompress idle pages larger than 2000 bytes
 	echo "type=idle threshold=2000" > /sys/block/zramX/recompress

-It is also possible to limit the number of pages zram re-compression will attempt to recompress:::
+It is also possible to limit the woke number of pages zram re-compression will attempt to recompress:::

 	echo "type=huge_idle max_pages=42" > /sys/block/zramX/recompress

-During re-compression for every page, that matches re-compression criteria, ZRAM iterates the list of registered alternative compression algorithms in order of their priorities.
-ZRAM stops either when re-compression was successful (re-compressed object is smaller in size than the original one) and matches re-compression criteria (e.g. size threshold) or when there are no secondary algorithms left to try.
-If none of the secondary algorithms can successfully re-compressed the page such a page is marked as incompressible, so ZRAM will not attempt to re-compress it in the future.
+During re-compression for every page, that matches re-compression criteria, ZRAM iterates the woke list of registered alternative compression algorithms in order of their priorities.
+ZRAM stops either when re-compression was successful (re-compressed object is smaller in size than the woke original one) and matches re-compression criteria (e.g. size threshold) or when there are no secondary algorithms left to try.
+If none of the woke secondary algorithms can successfully re-compressed the woke page such a page is marked as incompressible, so ZRAM will not attempt to re-compress it in the woke future.

-This re-compression behaviour, when it iterates through the list of registered compression algorithms, increases our chances of finding the algorithm that successfully compresses a particular page.
+This re-compression behaviour, when it iterates through the woke list of registered compression algorithms, increases our chances of finding the algorithm that successfully compresses a particular page.
 Sometimes, however, it is convenient (and sometimes even necessary) to limit recompression to